devhawala/dodo/readme.md

     - Clearinghouse (CHS)
 	(Courier program 2, versions 2 and 3)
-	all protocol procedures are implemented for a *read-only* clearinghouse database, allowing to log in to XDE and GlobalView, to navigate the network directory in GlobalView as well to query clearinghouse entries with `Maintain.bcd` in XDE; however changes to the	database are rejected
+	all protocol procedures are implemented for a *read-only* clearinghouse database, allowing to log in to XDE and Star/Viewpoint/GVWin, to navigate the network directory in GlobalView as well to query clearinghouse entries with `Maintain.bcd` in XDE; however changes to the	database are rejected
     - Authentication (Auth)
 	(Courier program 14, version 2)
-	all protocol procedures are implemented for a *read-only* clearinghouse database, allowing to log in to XDE and GVWin; however changes to the database are rejected
+	all protocol procedures are implemented for a *read-only* clearinghouse database, allowing to log in to XDE and Star/Viewpoint/GVWin; however changes to the database are rejected
     - Printing
 	(Courier program 4, version 3)
-	all protocol procedures are implemented, allowing to print from XDE and GVWin, to query a print job status, the printer properties and the printer status.
+	all protocol procedures are implemented, allowing to print from XDE and Star/Viewpoint/GVWin, to query a print job status, the printer properties and the printer status.
 	The interpress files are received and collected in the output directory, a PostScript file can optionally be generated for the interpress master.